YuanningEric/BERT-For-ICD-prediction/README.md

-# clinical_bert_ICD_prediction
+# Description
-This is the repository that stores the codes for adapting clinical bert on ICD code prediction based on discharge summaries.
-This ICD code prediction model was developed based on the fine-tuned ClinicalBert model developed in this repo `https://github.com/EmilyAlsentzer/clinicalBERT`.
+This repository contains the codes that fine tune the BERT model for ICD code prediction using patient discharge summaries.
+Pre-trained clinical BERT can be found in this repository: `https://github.com/EmilyAlsentzer/clinicalBERT`.

 ## Before Your Start
 We provided a `environment.yml` file for the prerequisite packages.